-Daniel Soto-Lopez always knew he wanted to be a father.
-So when dating and his relationship life seemed to prevent him from pursuing his parenting journey, he decided to go it alone.
+Daniel Soto-Lopez is a business owner in Providence, R.I., and a single gay dad to 10-year-old Miguel through foster-to-adopt.
+Daniel always knew he wanted to be a dad, so when his dating life was preventing him from pursuing his parenting journey, he decided to go it alone.

 At first, Daniel’s family and friends weren’t completely on board with his idea to foster-to-adopt a child as a single man.
-But inspired by his parents having fostered kids for nearly 15 years, Daniel decided to start taking courses on the process of foster-to-adopt.
+But inspired by his parents, who fostered kids for nearly 15 years, Daniel decided to start taking courses on the process of foster-to-adopt.

 “It wasn’t until late 2020 when I found myself in the perfect place to actually start the process,” Daniel explained.
 “I didn’t share the news with everyone until I was matched in February of 2021.”

-Daniel, a business owner in Providence, Rhode Island, said he did fear at one point during the adoption course work that he might not be able to do it all alone.
+Daniel said he did fear at one point during the adoption coursework that he might not be able to do it all alone.
 To help figure it all out, Daniel set up a brunch with multiple single parents he knew, so he could pick their brains for inspiration and encouragement.

 “That’s when I came to the realization that single parents are just as effective as a two-parent household,” he said.
 “It may be a little harder, but I had all the resources that I needed.”